Jerry Seinfeld Admits Some 'Seinfeld' Material Is Now Offensive

 Jerry Seinfeld was the star of a late night event at The New Yorker Festival Friday, where New Yorker magazine editor David Remnick asked the comedian about politically incorrect jokes from the show, “Seinfeld.”

 Remnick played a clip from the 1993 episode, “The Cigar Store Indian” for Seinfeld and the audience.
 That episode involves Seinfeld’s character repeatedly offending a Native American woman he’s trying to date.
 Part of this involves the Seinfeld character gifting a cigar store Indian statue to his friend, Elaine.
-The Seinfeld character later insinuates the Native American is an “Indian giver,” a derogatory term used by white settlers to describe Native Americans.
+The Seinfeld character later insinuates the Native American is an “Indian giver,” a derogatory term.

 At one point in the episode, the character, Kramer, shouts to the woman and Seinfeld that he now has the offensive statue and makes a loud attempt at whooping sounds.